Be sure to read all of this page!

 Cloning, embryonic stem cells, vaccinations, evolution and intelligent design: all of these topics are, within some context or other, modern sources of debate.
 In each such conflict, battle lines are typically drawn between the scientists and the religious.
 Each debate highlights a different aspect of the possible disagreements between science and religion.
 For example, the fight over stem cells centers on ethical choices -- what we should (not) do? -- where the disagreement over evolution focuses on nature itself -- how does the universe work?

 The conflict between science and religion is not new.
-Nonetheless, it is also not that lengthy.
-Science as we know it appeared roughly 400 years ago, buffeted along by the Enlightenment, while the core of the dominant, western, religious traditions was forged more than 5,000 years ago.
-In the short 350 years of their co-existance, however, the battle between these two has been continual, even though the types of battles have changed substantially.
+Nonetheless, it is also not that old.
+Science as we now know it appeared roughly 400 years ago, buffeted along by the Enlightenment.
+In contrast the core of the dominant, western, religious traditions was forged more than 5,000 years ago, and Christian theology and philsophy was set on its way 1,600 to 1,800 years ago.
+In the short period of the co-existance of western religion and modern science, however, the battle between these two has been continual, even though the types of battles have changed substantially.
 As the list of topics above makes clear, the disagreement has hardly ended.

 Must there be a conflict?
 Some claim that the trouble began because religion overstepped its bounds; specifically, that it made assertions about the workings of nature.
 Once science came upon the scene, (some claim) it pushed religion back into its rightful domains of ethics, morals, society, and the metaphysical, leaving the physical world to science alone.
-Of course, science has now (in the minds of some) also overstepped its bounds, claiming that there is no metaphysical world, and that ethics/morals/society are evolved psychological traits that, at least in principle, can be addressed scientifically as well.
+Of course, science has now, according to some, also overstepped its bounds, claiming that there is no metaphysical world and that ethics/morals/society are evolved psychological traits that, at least in principle, can be addressed scientifically as well.
 If science would just stick to studying the physical world, and religion stick to questions of what we ought to do, there would be no conflict.
 At least, that's the claim.

 Is that view correct?
 Has all of this fighting just been a correction of property lines, leaving us now with small skirmishes as the dust settles?
 Or is the conflict deeper?
 Can we truly say that science (and its parent, philosophy) have nothing meaningful to say about ethics?
 What if our ethical sense is a complex but biologically evolved trait?
 Can we really expect religion to cede authority over areas that science has not (some believe) conclusively explained, such as the origins of man, the origins of the universe, consciousness, and ethical behavior?
 Isn't it dangerous to leave things like ethics, morals, and social structures to "materialists"?
 Look at what happened with the fascists and communists, after all, not to mention the "social darwinists".

-This course is not a lecture-based course.
-I will not stand at the front of the class, explain the material, and lay out the possible interpretations.
+This course is not a lecture-based course -- at least, it should not be if I am doing my job well.
+I plan not to stand at the front of the class, explain the material, and lay out the possible interpretations.
 This course will be driven by you.
-The goal, for each class meeting, is to begin discussion on one reasonably focused aspect of our material, and begin debating amongst ourselves.
+The goal, for each class meeting, is to begin discussion on one reasonably focused aspect of our material and begin debating amongst ourselves.
 Not only must you be prepared to participate, but you must approach the discussions (and indeed the whole course) with an open mind.
 You must be ready to admit that someone else's argument is persuasive, and that you are choosing to change your opinion and/or your thinking.

 Such discussion will be possible only if we maintain decorum.
 Everyone believes something -- we could not go from day to day without adopting some default expectations on which we rely.
 Thus, everyone has some kind of vested interest in this debate.
 No viewpoint can avoid legitimate criticism.
 Yet this is an academic environment, where rational criticism is our responsibility.
 Inevitably, some aspect of our beliefs will come under attack in the reading, during a discussion, during one of my (brief!) moments of lecturing, or in the feedback that I will provide to your writing.